 - Vehicle Safety

 Yes, showing digital proof of insurance is allowed in West Virginia.
-Law enforcement has the right to request proof of insurance whenever they want, which means you always need to have a paper or plastic ID ready, or be able to show the details of your auto insurance policy on your phone or other mobile device.
+Law enforcement has the right to request proof of insurance whenever they want, which means you always need to have a paper or plastic ID ready or be able to show the details of your auto insurance policy on your phone or other mobile devices.

 Like in most other states, drivers in West Virginia are legally required to maintain minimum coverage on their vehicles in order to legally drive.
 If your coverage lapses for any reason, you can be found guilty of a misdemeanor and face potential fines, license revocation, and even jail time.